 Switchgear mainly applied in electrical circuits and systems from low voltage like domestic 220/240V applications to transmission networks up to 1100 kV.
 To set up this control system a wide range of technology is needed and this chapter is split into the four main subdivisions of low voltage, medium voltage (Distribution System), high voltage (Transmission System) and DC.

-Now the Switchgear Main Classes of Equipment are as Follows:
+Now the Switchgear Main Classes of Equipment are as follows:

-Disconnector: A disconnector is a kind of mechanical type switching device which in the open position provides a safe working gap in the electrical system which withstands the normal working system voltage and any kind of over voltages which may occur.
+Disconnector: A disconnector is a kind of mechanical type switching device which in the open position provides a safe working gap in the electrical system which withstands the normal working system voltage and any kind of overvoltages which may occur.

-A fuse and a switch can be used in combination system with chosen ratings so that the fuse operates at currents in excess of the rated interrupting or breaking capacity of the switch during fault.
+A fuse and a switch can be used in combination system with chosen ratings so that the fuse operates at currents in excess of the rated interrupting or breaking capacity of the switch during the fault.
 This kind of device is known as a Fuse Switch if the fuse holder is also used as part of the main moving contact assembly or a Switch Fuse if the fuse is a separate and static part of an assembly which includes the switch connected in series.

-Circuit Breaker: A circuit breaker is a mechanical type switching device which is not only able to make contact, carry and interrupt currents occurring in the circuit system under normal conditions but also to carry for a specified period of time and to make and interrupt currents arising in the system under defined type of abnormal conditions like short circuits.
+Circuit Breaker: A circuit breaker is a mechanical type switching device which is not only able to make contact, carry and interrupt currents occurring in the circuit system under normal conditions but also to carry for a specified period of time and to make an interrupt currents arising in the system under defined type of abnormal conditions like short circuits.

 Circuit Breaker use to experiences the most onerous of all the switching duties and it is a key device in many important switching and protection systems.